 parents promote a safe, optimal sports experience for their child.
 Please feel free to use them in any print or broadcast story, with appropriate attribution of source.

 Click here for the Spanish Version

 All sports have a risk of injury.
 In general, the more contact in a sport, the greater the risk of a traumatic injury.
 However, most injuries in young athletes are due to overuse.

 - Take time off.
-Plan to have at least 1 day off per week from a particular sport to allow the body to recover.
+Plan to have at least 1 day off per week and at least one month off per year from training for a particular sport to allow the body to recover.

 - Wear the right gear.
-Players should wear appropriate and properly fitting protective equipment such as pads (neck, shoulder, elbow, chest, knee, shin), helmets, mouthpieces, face guards, protective cups, and/or eyewear.
-Young athletes should not assume that protective gear will protect them from performing more dangerous or risky activities.
+Players should wear appropriate and properly fit protective equipment such as pads (neck, shoulder, elbow, chest, knee, shin), helmets, mouthpieces, face guards, protective cups, and/or eyewear.
+Young athletes should not assume that protective gear will prevent all injuries while performing more dangerous or risky activities.

 - Increase flexibility.
-Stretching exercises before and after games or practice can increase flexibility.
+Stretching exercises after games or practice can increase flexibility.
 Stretching should also be incorporated into a daily fitness plan.

 - Use the proper technique.
 This should be reinforced during the playing season.